ninhnguyen01/TypeScript-Project/README.md

 # Project-TypeScript
-TypeScript is JavaScript with syntax for types.
+TypeScript is a strongly typed programming language that builds on JavaScript, giving you better tooling at any scale.